What if we told you that there are tiny critters living on your face? Would you believe it?

 Your Dry Eye Optometrist Can Help

-The good news is that Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Stephanie Britton can provide safe and effective treatment for your demodicosis.
+The good news is that Dr. Ben Giddens, Dr. Andrea Kozma and Dr. Brandon Pham can provide safe and effective treatment for your demodicosis.

 Because Demodex mites are so small, they’re impossible to diagnose on your own.
 Only a comprehensive eye exam can determine the source of your symptoms.